-Following the 2003 Record of Decision for expansion of the tailings pile, KGCMC began a mandated 30 month study to determine the feasibility of promoting long term sulfate reduction at the facility.
+Following the USFS 2003 EIS Record of Decision for expansion of the tailings pile, KGCMC began a mandated 30 month study to determine the feasibility of promoting long term sulfate reduction at the facility.
 KGCMC assembled a team comprised of personnel from the University of Waterloo, KGCMC and independent consultants to develop and implement the investigation.
 The primary objective of the sulfate reduction monitoring program (SRMP) is to determine the feasibility of meeting closure objectives related to water quality by promoting in-situ microbial processes that increase alkalinity and reduce the concentration of constituents of concern.

-A summary report was distributed to regulatory agencies on October 19, 2006.
-The report and submittal provided an update schedule for completion of the study which extends beyond the originally envisioned 30 month time period.
-Project completion is expected by the end of 2008, however addition monitoring of the field test cells beyond that time may be warranted.
-A follow-up report is expected in July 2007.
+A summary report of the 2006 data was distributed to Regulatory Agencies in 2007.
+The report and submittal provided an updated schedule for completion of the study which extended beyond the originally envisioned 30 month time period.
+Project completion is expected by the end of 2009, however additional monitoring of the field test cells beyond that time may be warranted.
+A follow-up report is expected in 2008.
+KGCMC will also forward this report to the Regulatory Agencies for their review.?